-These decals are not part of the decal kit provided with vehicle registration.
+Teams will be provided with a Championship logos for their trailers if they aren't currently featured.
+Please connect with Kelley Huxtable to obtain yours: frf4registration@parellamotorsports.com.
 Teams should make every effort possible to not feature conflicting logos with our primary sponsors/partners: Hankook, Honda/HPD, and Liger.